george24601/interview/unix_concepts.md

 * Difference between multi-thread and multi-process.
 Which will you pick if its CPU intensive
 * user-level thread vs kernel-level thread
+* How to create daemon process?
+What is zombie process?